andersoren/ALROptimizers/README.md

 <img title="Validation accuracy" alt="Alt text" src="./images/Validation%20accuracy.png" width="500">

 S-Rprop has slower learning due to its large mini-batch size slowing down training.

+## Larger dataset: CIFAR-100 with ResNet9

+All the performances above give an accuracy of 98-99% and therefore MNIST is too simple of a dataset to properly evaluate the differences between the different algorithms.
+We thus use [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html) instead, which consists of 50000 training images, each pertaining to 1 of 100 classes with 500 images per class, and 10000 images for validation.
+The image sizes are 32x32x3 (RGB).

+It was first attempted to reproduce the results in Figure 4 of the paper [The Road Less Scheduled](https://arxiv.org/abs/2405.15682) which uses a variation of DenseNet121 to reach 79% validation accuracy.
+The DenseNet used to attempt to reproduce this result is provided in the Custom_Optimizers folder, densetnet.py.
+The suspected reason for this is the kernel size for the pre-processing convolutional layer is 7x7, which is made for ImageNet, and likely too large for CIFAR 32x32 images.
+The code was run with bn_size=1 which removes bottleneck layers and the code was edited to change the compression factor from 0.5 to 1, removing compression.
+This is equivalent to DenseNet as opposed to DenseNet-BC (see [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993).

+We moved on to a simpler architecture: ResNet9 (Residual Network with 9 layers).
+The code is provided in resnet9.py and a visualisation of the architecture is in the images folder.

+### Learning-rate tracking
+A learning-rate tracking functionality was added to the custom optimizers using optimizer class attributes 'lr_mean' and 'lr_std' which are calculated at every iteration of L minibatches, and the iteration of L minibatches is tracked using attribute 'lr_counter'.
+This enables plotting of the learning-rate mean and standard deviation throughout training.
+It is activated with an argument: 'track_lr=True' when declaring the optimizer.
+Unfortunately the standard deviation cannot be automatically added as the standard deviation for the mean plot in wandb.
+Therefore we do this manually by exporting raw data from wandb as a CSV file and plotting mean with standard deviation in a separate py document.

+### Testing
+The [best run with Adam](https://jovian.com/tessdja/resnet-practice-cifar100-resnet) using gradient clippping, weight decay and a OneCycleLR schedule gives 74% validation accuracy, which is taken as the performance benchmark of ResNet9.

+For algorithms with the Rprop learning-rate update scheme, hyper-parameters were changed to $\eta^{-}$ = 0.7375, $\eta^[+} = 1.2 $, $\Delta_{min} = 1e-6, \Delta_{max} = 0.01$ following best values found for a wide range of problems in [this paper by Eckohoff & Reiher (2023)](https://www.researchgate.net/publication/377486837_CoRe_Optimizer_An_All-in-One_Solution_for_Machine_Learning).

+(Report results here)